-Due to limitation of time available for uploading the Bids on the Bid/ Offer Closing Date, Bidders were advised to submit their Bids one day prior to the Bid/ Offer Closing Date.
-Any time mentioned in this Prospectus is IST.
-Bidders were cautioned that, in the event a large number of Bids were received on the Bid/ Offer Closing Date, some Bids could not have been uploaded due to lack of sufficient time.
-Such Bids that could not be uploaded will not be considered for allocation under this Offer.
-Bids could be accepted only during Working Days.
+Due to limitation of time available for uploading the Bids on the Bid/ Offer Closing Date, Bidders are advised to submit their Bids one day prior to the Bid/ Offer Closing Date.
+Any time mentioned in this Red Herring Prospectus is IST.
+Bidders are cautioned that, in the event a large number of Bids are received on the Bid/ Offer Closing Date, some Bids may not get uploaded due to lack of sufficient time.
+Such Bids that cannot be uploaded will not be considered for allocation under this Offer.
+Bids will be accepted only during Working Days.